-Decline may continue over time.
-This can make it hard to recognise that changes are occurring and that planning for further changes may be needed.
-Some common things that may indicate things are changing are:
+Decline may continue over time. is can make it hard to recognise that changes are occurring and that planning for further changes may be needed. me common things that may indicate things are changing are:

 - less interest in doing things they enjoyed before